-For nearly 2 years, COVID-19 has wreaked havoc on daily life.
-But for all of its challenges, the pandemic also dramatically changed the way we think about work and how we do it.
+As COVID-19 begins what is – hopefully – a major downturn, we’ll likely feel its after effects for some time.
+The pandemic dramatically changed the way we think about work and how we do it.
 One focus during this ongoing change has been to strengthen communications – with a significant portion of the workforce working outside the office – and find new ways to make those connections happen.

 The goal: Create new ways to help bring everyone together.
 That goal provided an almost unprecedented opportunity to advance the status of diversity and inclusion from an afterthought to a priority.

-What have we learned from this experience?
-And what are some of the lessons from 2020 and 2021 that we all can carry into 2022?
+What have we learned from this experience and how can we benefit from it now?
 Here is a look at 5 of those lessons, with each harkening back to some of the stories on the AT&T Accessibility site that can provide some greater context.

 5 Accessibility lessons